How to market your digital station

 And one of your team is bound to be a mobile DJ with lots of gear.
 So ask the local Mall if you can run a promotional roadshow where you promote your station with leaflets, badges and give-aways, as well as promote something for the Mall owner – either on the day or on air by way of free adverts.

 Ideally you can do a live broadcast from the Mall.
-But if you can’t, don’t let that stop you do a roadshow.
+But if you can’t, don’t let that stop you doing a roadshow – consider local schools, large public events, fetes….
 Make sure to get T-Shirts printed up with your logo on them.

 Non-stop